1.1 In these Terms and Conditions of Business:

 “Customer’s Representative” means the representative appointed by the Customer pursuant to clause 11 below;

-“Force Majeure Event” means an event beyond the reasonable control of Riverbank including, but not limited to strikes, lock-outs or other industrial disputes, failure of a utility service or transport network, an act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant of machinery, fire, flood, storm, or default of suppliers or subcontractors, and any defect, error, fault or deficiency in the Supported Systems or the Supported Products;
+“Force Majeure Event” means an event beyond the reasonable control of Riverbank including, but not limited to strikes, lock-outs or other industrial disputes, failure of a utility service or transport network, an act of God, war, riot, civil commotion, malicious damage, including viruses, worms, spyware, Trojans or other threats introduced, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant of machinery, fire, flood, storm, or default of suppliers or subcontractors, and any defect, error, fault or deficiency in the Supported Systems or the Supported Products;

 “Intellectual Property Rights”; means patents, rights to inventions, copyright and related rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world;